-4.5 Routine "Downstream" Licenses
+4.4 Routine Licenses

-There are a number of "downstream" approvals, permits, and licenses that must be obtained in addition to commercial registration with the MOC and tax registration with the GDT, and, in the case of QIPs, registration with the CDC/CSEZB or the PMIS.
+There are a number of standard approvals, permits, and licenses that must be obtained in addition to commercial registration with the MOC, and, in the case of QIPs, registration with the CDC/CSEZB or the PMIS.
 Additionally, certain businesses - for instance banking, construction and real estate, financial leasing, insurance, medical, mining, oil and gas, telecommunications, and investment activities (amongst others) - require special licenses from other government institutions or agencies before registering with the MOC.
-These routine downstream licenses include labor registration and registration with the National Social Security Funds ("NSSF"), and local authority approvals (as the case may be).
+These routine downstream licenses include; tax registration, labor registration, and local authority approvals.

-4.6 Operating Licenses or "Upstream" Licenses
+4.5 Operating Licenses

 In addition to the above-mentioned registrations and licenses, there are general and sector-specific operating licenses and approvals that must be obtained depending on the business activities of an enterprise.
-Some examples of "upstream" licenses include factory licenses from the Ministry of Industry and Handicrafts ("MIH"); mining licenses from the Ministry of Mines and Energy ("MME"); agricultural licenses and concessions from the Ministry of Agriculture, Forestries & Fisheries ("MAFF"); environmental approval from the Ministry of Environment ("MOE"); major construction permits from the Ministry of Land Management, Urban Planning and Construction ("MLMUPC") and licenses from the Ministry of Tourism ("MOT") for tourism-sector investment.
+Some examples of industry specific licenses include factory operating licenses from the Ministry of Industry and Handicrafts ("MIH"); mining licenses from the Ministry of Mines and Energy ("MME"); agricultural licenses and concessions from the Ministry of Agriculture, Forestry & Fisheries ("MAFF"); environmental approval from the Ministry of Environment ("MOE"); major construction permits from the Ministry of Land Management, Urban Planning and Construction ("MLMUPC") and licenses from the Ministry of Tourism ("MOT") for tourism-sector investment.